Shafayat115/Deam_GNN/README.md

 1. Clone the repository
 2. Create the conda environment
 3. Download the ESM checkpoint into `esm_models/`
-4. Test the pipeline using the included `Data/dummy.csv` and example structure files in `Structure_data/`
+4. Test the pipeline using the included `Data/example.csv` and example structure files in `Structure_data/`
-5. Replace the dummy/example data with your real CSV and real PDB files for actual experiments
+5. Replace the example data with your real CSV and real PDB files for actual experiments
 6. Run `ESM_deamidation.py` for the sequence baseline
 7. Run `Deamid_GNN.py` for the structure-aware model

 ---

-## Dummy data note
+## Example data note

-The included `Data/dummy.csv` and the example files under `Structure_data/` are provided only to demonstrate the expected project layout, file formats, and execution workflow.
+The included `Data/example.csv` and the example files under `Structure_data/` are provided only to demonstrate the expected project layout, file formats, and execution workflow.
 They are not intended to represent the full dataset required for real model development, benchmarking, or final experiments.

 For actual use, you should provide your own complete CSV dataset and matching structure files.